cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Hardhat core also ships with the [Hardhat Network](https://hardhat.org/hardhat-network/), a local Ethereum Network designed for fast iterations.

+## Foundry

+[Foundry](https://github.com/gakonst/foundry) is a Blockchain development framework by [Paradigm](https://www.paradigm.xyz/), and written in Rust.
+It is composed by Cast, a CLI tool for interacting with smart contracts, and the testing framework Forge, which lets you write your tests in Solidity.
+Forge also allows to override the EVM state at test runtime and to fuzz your tests.

 ## Embark

 [Embark](https://github.com/embarklabs/embark) is a framework which helps you build and deploy decentralized applications on EVM-based Blockchains like Ethereum or Binance Smart Chain.
 It seamlessly integrates with other technologies like IPFS, Swarm, Whisper and Orbit to offer decentralized file storage and communication capabilities.